 Maintenance scheduling that delivers more uptime and more production

-Ensuring that your maintenance schedule maximizes tool time while making the most efficient use of your people can be tricky to do.
-Often, maintenance is performed too early, leading to unnecessarily high maintenance costs, or it’s done too late, increasing the likelihood of equipment failure and a halt in production.
+Ensuring that your equipment maintenance schedule maximizes tool time while making most efficient use of your people can be tricky.
+Often, maintenance is performed too early, leading to unnecessarily high costs, or it’s done too late, increasing the likelihood of equipment failure and a halt in production.
 With a sophisticated built-in maintenance model coupled with an AI-powered optimization engine, Actenum DSO/Maintenance provides accurate and reliable maintenance schedule optimization, which leads to improved production throughput and maximized equipment uptime.

-Actenum DSO/Maintenance saves time and effort by automatically scheduling preventive, corrective, time-based, or breakdown maintenance work orders.
-Actenum DSO works with your computerized maintenance management system to optimize maintenance schedules, maximizing maintenance productivity (“time on tool”) while ensuring that operations are not unnecessarily interrupted.
-This is especially important in severe conditions where the operating environment is harsh and breakdowns are frequent.
+Actenum DSO/Maintenance saves time and effort by automatically scheduling preventive, corrective, time-based, or breakdown maintenance work orders, even in the most challenging situations.
+Actenum DSO works with your computerized maintenance management system to optimize maintenance schedules, maximizing maintenance productivity (“time on tool”) while ensuring that operations are not unnecessarily interrupted

 Got questions?
 We’ve got Answers.